FitzHawke/website/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add projects to portfolio
+- [x] Add projects to Portfolio
 - [ ] Put the site up live and link to domain
 - [ ] Add a real photo
 - [ ] Change out bottom 'subscribe to' section
 - [ ] Finish fleshing out README

-See the [open issues](https://github.com/FitzHawke/portfolio/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/FitzHawke/Portfolio/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>